Kapoorlabs-CAPED/caped-ai-oneat/README.md

 ### Visualizing training loss and accuracy with Tensorboard

 Oneat supports visualization of the training loss, accuracy and other training metrics using tensorboard.
 Tensorboard can be started from the same directory from where you launched the training script/interactive program for training.
-Inside that folder you will find an [outputs] directory, inisde it is a timestamed directory of logs for the tensorboard, for example the directory is named 08-21-02/ then launch tensorboard with the following command from inside the outputs directory: 'tensorboard --logdir 08-21-02/'
+Inside that folder you will find an **outputs** directory, inside it is a timestamped directory of logs for the tensorboard, for example the directory is named 08-21-02/ then launch tensorboard with the following command from inside the outputs directory: `tensorboard --logdir 08-21-02/`.
+Tensorboard will print a localhost url to copy and paste in the browser for example `http://localhost:6007/`, clicking on the menu item of scalars shows the loss and accuracy plots for the training epochs.
+You can refresh the page to update the curves if it does not happen automatically.